casdevlabs/casdev/README.md

-# CAS-Sh (CAS Software Hub)
+# CASDev (CAS Development)

-Welcome to CAS-Sh, the central repository hub for CAS' software engineering projects.
-This repository acts as the gateway to various CAS and CASBytes repositories, providing a consolidated view of our diverse range of projects.
+Welcome to CASDev, the central repository hub for CASDev software engineering projects.
+This repository acts as the gateway to various CASDev and CASBytes repositories, providing a consolidated view of our diverse range of projects.

 ## Table of Contents